-If you’re a newbie to bike commuting, check out the 7 biggest blunders beginning bike commuters make below!
-Note—this isn’t intended for new Capital Bikeshare riders, check out this other blog for some fun bikeshare facts!
+If you’re a newbie to bike commuting, check out the seven biggest blunders beginner bike commuters make below.
+Note—this isn’t intended for new Capital Bikeshare riders, check out our other blog for some fun bikeshare facts.

 I typically warm up after the first mile, except for my hands and ears.
 If it’s under 45 degrees and they’re not covered, I want to die.

 I finally have a good pair of gloves (thanks for the goalie gloves, Dad!) and just purchased these fabulous things called Earbags to cover my ears under my helmet.
 Seriously, it makes the ride much more manageable in the cold.

 Get a U-Lock, people—and don’t just lock your front wheel.
 This is standard advice when it comes to bike security.
 Be sure to register it for free with the Arlington County Police Department too.

 4. Dimly Lit or Non-Existent Bike Lights

 Having a good front white light and rear red light is important to be visible to cars and other road users (and required in Virginia).
 However, I’ve found that having a bright front light is really helpful in avoiding potholes, bumps, and other elements on the road that are usually visible during the day.